 About the Ballymore Novices’ Hurdle: A Glimpse Of Future Star Hurdlers?

 The Ballymore Group, an international property development company who are based in Ireland, are big supporters of horse racing.
-They have lent their name to a number of different National Hunt races, including the Ballymore Novices’ Hurdle run during Cheltenham’s November Meeting.
+They have lent their name to a number of different National Hunt races, sponsoring this race, the Hyde Novices Hurdle, between 2017 and 2022.
+They still sponsor the Ballymore Novices’ Hurdle at the Cheltenham Festival but backing of this race in 2023 passed to Trustatrader.
+Before Ballymore, Neptune Investment Management were sponsors.

 The Grade 2 contest plays an important role both during the November Meeting itself and in the wider context of the novice hurdling division.
 It is also a race which is on the up in terms of reputation so it is important both to racing fans and savvy punters looking for clues for future races.